Akhilkj123/Cyber-Security/TryHackme/Vulnerabilities 101.md

 - Exploit-DB retains exploits for software and applications stored under the name, author and version of the software or application.
 - We can use Exploit-DB to look for snippets of code (known as Proof of Concepts) that are used to exploit a specific vulnerability.

+a) Using NVD, how many CVEs were submitted in July 2021?
+- 1585

+b) Who is the author of Exploit-DB?
+- Offensive Security

+## Task 5: An Example of Finding a Vulnerability
+a) Follow along with the showcase of exploiting ACKme's application to the end to retrieve a flag.
+What is this flag?
+- THM{ACKME_ENGAGEMENT}